nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_generator.md

 +++

 ### 3.1 Gaia
-The function to retrieve Gaia light curves accesses the Gaia DR3 "source lite" catalog using an astroquery search with a table upload to do the join with the Gaia phtometry.
+The function to retrieve Gaia light curves accesses the Gaia DR3 "source lite" catalog using an astroquery search with a table upload to do the join with the Gaia photometry.
 This is currently the fastest way to access light curves from Gaia at scale.

 ```{code-cell} ipython3
 gaiastarttime = time.time()